“Do your little bit of good where you are; it’s those little bits of good

 50. Encourage someone who may be at a low point in life.
 Whether a parent, sibling, child, coworker, friend, or neighbor, a little support can help motivate them to see things differently.

 51. Write a thank you note when someone does something nice for you, letting them know how much you appreciated their generosity.
 This extra effort leaves lasting goodwill.

 55. Make a child’s wish come true through the Make a Wish Foundation, the nation’s largest wish-granting organization.
-You can help give hope, strength and joy to children with life-threatening medical conditions.
+You can help give hope, strength, and joy to children with life-threatening medical conditions.

-64. Read a book to a child or an elderly person.
+64. Read a book to a child.

 69. Enter someone in a competition who you think deserves recognition in some area such as “Business Person of the Year”.